-Although all equine programs have goals that differ from livestock and crop programs where food is the end product, raising horses requires paying attention to the same animal health, environmental, and economic concerns.
 By studying or working at the University’s Equine Center under supervision of faculty and staff, students improve their skills and understanding of horses.
-Also, students learn how the University Farm acreage is managed so that horse-quality hay can be produced and so that natural resources are used in an environmentally-friendly fashion.
+Also, students learn how the University Farm acreage is managed, e.g., production of horse-quality hay and the responsible use of natural resources.

 For more information or to set up a tour, please contact the Equine Center at 903-886-5901 or Brooke.Harris@tamuc.edu.